1983 Pacific hurricane season: Hurricane Winnie

 Due to a combination of unusually warm sea surface temperatures and the displacement of the ITCZ to north, a small area of disturbed weather formed in early December.
 Situated south-southwest of Acapulco, the disturbance organized into a tropical depression on December 4.
 It slowly headed north, and intensified into a tropical storm.
-Winnie peaked in intensity on December 6, and became the strongest Pacific hurricane in December since records began..
+Winnie peaked in intensity on December 6, and became the strongest Pacific hurricane in December since records began.
 Initially expected to continue north, the storm stalled instead.
 Due to wind shear caused by a trough, Winnie began to rapidly deteriorate, and it was downgraded into a tropical storm that night.
 After weakening further into a depression, Winnie dissipated on December 7.
 Its remnant disturbance then moved west.
 Winnie was an out of season storm, and is the only known December tropical cyclone in the east Pacific proper since the modern record began in 1949.
 Winnie is the latest hurricane on record in the eastern North Pacific.

 Although the tropical cyclone never made landfall, it caused rain in parts of Mexico.
 The highest total of 3.6 in was recorded in Caleta de Campos.
 Furthermore, the storm brought strong winds to the region, but damage was less than expected.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1983.
-All the names on the list were used this year.
-No names were retired, so it was used again in the 1989 season.
-This was the first time most of these names were used since the modern lists began, except for the name Priscilla which was previously used in the old four-year lists.
-No central Pacific names were used; the first name used would have been Keli.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1983.
+This was a new set of names, and every name used this season was used for the first time, except for Priscilla, which was previously used in the old four-year lists.
+All 21 names on the list were used.
+No names were retired from this list following the season, and it was next used (expanded to include "X", "Y", and "Z" names) for the 1989 season.

+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed in the central North Pacific in 1983.
+Named storms in the table above that crossed into the area during the year are noted (*).

+Season effects

+This is a table of all of the storms that have formed in the 1983 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1983 USD.